bleutyler/dijkstra-om-te-redden/README.md

 0.4.5	- TestAnalyseren.py created, tests shortest route, lib.config created
 0.4.6	- all cases added to analyseren
 0.4.7	- TestAnalyseren.py updated to match all cases in analyseren.py
+0.4.8	- redid methods to better match requirements 0.4.9	- lib.graph.__str__() completed

 DESIGN:

 2 main parts, first iterate through the first file, generating a 2d array of distances between a pair of node according to the first input file.
+This is the lib.graph() object.
 Then iterate through the second file, giving us the answers we want.

 The graph is stored as a 2d list, but it is encapsulated in a object.
 THen we have methods on the object to answer question 2b) 2c) and 2d)